thisgeektweets/kinesisos.github.io/instructions.md

 nano /etc/locale.conf
 {% endhighlight %}

-If a custom hostname is desired for your machine, any instance of `'k_os'` needs to be replaced by that hostname in the `/etc/hostname` and `/etc/hosts` files.
+If a custom hostname is desired for the machine, any instance of `'k_os'` needs to be replaced by that hostname in the `/etc/hostname` and `/etc/hosts` files.

 {% highlight bash %}